ZhouQiangwei/dmtools/README.md

 | -h|--help                                                                                      |

-This is a BS-Seq results dm format file view and process tool based on htslib and libBigWig.
+DMtools is a BS-Seq methylation file view/process tool based on htslib and libBigWig.

 ### Single-cell QC (sc-qc)

-dmtools supports an ID field in dm files for per-cell tagging.
+dmtools supports a numeric ID field in dm files for per-cell tagging, with a required `<dm>.idmap.tsv` sidecar that maps numeric IDs to barcodes (`id<TAB>barcode`, no header).
 You can summarize basic QC metrics per cell with:

 ```
 dmtools sc-qc -i singlecell.dm -o sc_qc.tsv --context CG --min-coverage 3